Eisenhower Matrix for Designers

 DELEGATE

-• Responding to non-urgent comments on a design file
+• Respond to non-urgent design file comments

-• Endlessly browsing design inspiration sites without a goal
+• Browse inspiration sites without specific goal

 SKIP IF NEEDED

-• Arguing about subjective design tastes in a team chat
+• Debating subjective design preferences in chat

 That's a lot to remember!